 Eighty-one percent of IT leaders surveyed said their organizations currently use microservices to some extent, while 18% said they plan to use them in the near future and 1% have never used them and don’t plan to.
 Among the 18% that plan to implement microservices, more than half (54%) plan to do so within the next year.
 Ninety-five percent of IT leaders surveyed also said microservices are or would be extremely or very important to their operations, indicating that many organizations realize the value microservices offer in terms of increasing their agility, speeding innovation and accelerating their path to modernization.

-Organizations are currently using several disparate tools for their integration and modernization needs, including APIs and microservices, but IT leaders understand their organizations will benefit most from a unified platform that brings all these capabilities together.
-Most (97%) believe it would be beneficial to combine the use of APIs, integration and microservices together as a bundled solution.
+Organizations currently use a plethora of disparate tools for their modernization and integration needs.
+This includes microservices and APIs, but IT leaders understand that their agencies will benefit most from a unified API platform.
+97% of these leaders think that it’s beneficial to combine together the use of microservices, integration, and APIs as a bundled solution.

 APIs and microservices greatly complement each other, and 93% of IT leaders said these technologies are related enough that it would make sense to combine them in one solution.
 The same percentage also said organizations that integrate API management with their use of microservices will have a distinct advantage over their competitors.